a-einstein/AdventureWorks/README.md

 WCF database service tailored for my shop projects, working on the standard AdventureWorks database.

 #### News
-* Integrated with Connected to Azure Devops build and release pipelines.
+* Integrated with Azure Devops build and release pipelines.
 * This data service  is no longer fully functional on Azure.

 #### Purpose